 As this has been with us for such a long time, yet another question asked by many is: Does being sexually intimate with a family member always equate to incest?
 Do people’s views about incestuous relationships extend beyond blood relations?

 There are various factors that go into determining whether a sexual relationship between 2 family members is incestuous in nature or not.
 They are:

 The coefficient of the relationship between both parties

 Typically speaking, incest talks about physical intimacy among family members who are related by blood and share genetic make up.

 The study of Genealogy i.e., genetics has multiple classifications of human relationships namely:

-For example: One may include the spouse of a cousin in their family tree, but as both parties would not be biologically related, one would not deem two sexually intimate individuals sharing such a bond to be in an incestuos equation with one another.
+For example, One may include the spouse of a cousin in their family tree, but as both parties would not be biologically related, one would not deem two sexually intimate individuals sharing such a bond to be in an incestuous equation with one another.

 Another factor that impacts one’s perception about incest is their religious belief systems.
 How an individual was brought up all their life does tend to mould their outlook towards romantic/sexual relationships with a family member.